 Example: Peptide Mixing and Dosage Calculation

 Let’s walk through a simple example.
 Imagine you have a vial that contains 5 mg of peptide.
-The solution contains 2.5 milligrams per millilitre after adding 2 millilitres of bacteriostatic water.
+After adding 2 mL of bacteriostatic water, the concentration is 2.5 mg/mL.

-Next, think about the syringe.
 Syringe units are used here only as a volume reference for laboratory measurement.
-That means each unit is 0.01 mL.
+Each unit equals 0.01 mL.
 At this concentration, 1 unit (0.01 mL) equals 0.025 mg.

 So, if a research protocol requires 0.5 mg, you measure 20 units on the syringe.